A Self-Tuning Impedance-based Interaction Planner for Robotic Haptic Exploration: Introduction

 \section{Introduction}

-Flexible materials naturally deform when interacting with the surrounding environment.
-This behavior enables us to exploit environmental constraints, facilitating 'blind' explorations through physical interaction.
+\IEEEPARstart{F}{lexible} materials naturally deform when interacting with the surrounding environment.
+This behavior enables us to exploit environmental constraints, facilitating `blind' explorations through physical interaction, e.g., insertion tasks~\cite{klein2001robot, chentanez2009interactive} or pipe inspection~\cite{nassiraei2007concept}.
 For instance, running a wire inside the cable raceways hidden in a wall becomes a very simple task, which can be accomplished by using a flexible stick and pushing it from an external tip.
-In other words, the elastic behavior allows solving the maze even without 'planning' the trajectory.
-Such elastic behavior (i.e. reacting and accommodating to changes in the environment) can be replicated by a robot in autonomous tasks despite existing uncertainties and missing of visual data.
+In other words, the elastic behavior allows solving the maze even without `planning' the trajectory.
+Such elastic behavior (i.e., reacting and accommodating to changes in the environment) can be replicated by a robot in autonomous tasks despite existing uncertainties and missing of visual data.

 Traditional solutions rely on trajectory planners to deal with uncertainties, avoiding unexpected contacts with obstacles such as RRT~\cite{kuffner2000rrt} or PRM~\cite{kavraki1996probabilistic}.
 These approaches need to build or estimate a highly accurate environment model.
 However, the more complex the environment, the more challenging is the modeling of the environment, which makes these solutions impractical.
 On the other hand, allowing contacts with the environment and planning based on haptic information enables the robot to perform better and more autonomously in complex environments.
-In this context, research studies that demonstrate an effective execution of the task in uncertain environments have been conducted~\cite{de2006collision, haddadin2008collision, pall2018contingent}.
+In this context, planners based on contact forces have been proposed~\cite{pall2018contingent, yang2018dmps}.
+Although the environmental uncertainty is significantly reduced by considering contact, those planning methods are computationally expensive and require building/having a map of the environment.
+Trajectory-scaling~~\cite{haddadin2008collision} or admittance behavior~\cite{de2006collision} are computationally less expensive and can flexibly react to the external world.
+However, these solutions may not be suitable for exploration/path-finding tasks in which the environment can change significantly.

 Regarding the problem of physical interaction with unstructured environments, impedance controllers~\cite{hogan1985impedance} are known to be an effective way to regulate the interaction forces when a contact occurs.
 In particular, variable impedance control~\cite{tsumugiwa2002variable,ikeura1995variable} can yield soft contacts between the robot and the environment/human when necessary.
 This can be advantageous in human-collaborative scenarios, since the compliance introduced by the controller allows the person to modify the robot's trajectory~\cite{nemec2018human}.
 On the other hand, in the impedance control scheme, high stiffness may be required to achieve high precision or interaction forces~\cite{ajoudani2012tele, abu2018force, ajoudani2018reduced}.
 For instance, in a collaborative sawing task~\cite{peternel2016towards}, the stiffness values were higher in the direction of sawing, to create cutting forces, and lower in others, to comply with the task constraints.
 Therefore, it is necessary to tune the impedance profiles of the robots based on the actual task, human, and environmental states.
 In such a way, robots can respond to modeling/environment uncertainties or unexpected changes~\cite{mobedi2020adaptive,gribovskaya2011motion}.